infiniticio/docs.infinitic.io/content/en/workflows/writing-workflows.md

   </code-block>
 </code-group>

-Here `helloWorldService` is a proxy built from the `HelloWorldService` interface.
-When a workflow executor processes the `greet` method and reaches this line for the first time, it will dispatch a `HelloWorldService::sayHello` task and stop its execution there.
+Here `helloWorldService` is a stub of the `HelloWorldService` task.
+When a workflow executor processes the workflow and reaches this line for the first time, it will dispatch a `HelloWorldService::sayHello` task and stop its execution here.

-After completing this task, a workflow executor will process the `greet` method again, but with an updated workflow history.
-When reaching this line, the proxy will - this time - provide the deserialized return value of the task, and the `greet` method will continue its execution.
+After completing this task, a workflow executor will process the workflow again, but with an updated workflow history.
+When reaching this line, the stub will - this time - provide the deserialized return value of the task, and the workflow will continue its execution.

 And so on.

 As we can guess now, the code below will guarantee that `sayHello` and `addEnthusiasm` tasks are processed sequentially, the second using the return value of the first one.

 <code-group><code-block label="Java" active>